 Research Assistant Position Available

-The lab of Dr. Andres Leschziner at UC San Diego seeks a motivated and intellectually curious Research Assistant to join our research team for post-baccalaureate studies.
+The lab of Dr. Andres Leschziner at Weill Cornell Medicine seeks a motivated and intellectually curious Research Assistant to join our research team for post-baccalaureate studies.
 Our lab has a culture of providing excellent post-bac training and placing people in PhD and MD/PhD programs (our two most recent post-bacs joined the PhD program at UCSF and the MD/PhD program at Yale).

 The Leschziner lab studies the molecular mechanisms of chromatin dynamics and microtubule-based intracellular transport and are particularly interested in the connection between defects in transport and neurodegenerative diseases.
 We focus on the molecular machines involved in these processes and use a range of techniques including cryo-electron microscopy (cryo-EM), biochemistry, in vitro reconstitution, and cell-based assays.
 We collaborate with labs with expertise in cell biology, single-molecule biophysics and cryo-electron tomography.
-The Leschziner lab is funded by the National Institutes of Health and Aligning Science Across Parkinson's (ASAP).
+The Leschziner lab is funded by the National Institutes of Health and the LITE initiative (via the Michael J Fox Foundation).

 We are seeking a Research Assistant who will commit to two to three years of post-bac training in our lab, in a paid position.
 The Research Assistant will be mentored by a senior lab member to develop their own research project, as well as perform general lab duties.
 Ideal candidates will have a BA or BS in the biological or chemical sciences or related field and will have experience in one or more of the following areas: molecular biology methods (cloning, PCR, qPCR, etc.), tissue culture of human and/or insect cells, protein biochemistry (Western blots, protein purification from E. coli, insect cells, and/ or human cells, etc.), computational methods (structural biology, coding, machine learning, etc.).